-ConSol CM is a low code platform, especially suited for use as customer service software.

-Using ConSol CM you can control and steer business processes with a strong focus on human communication and interaction as required in all fields of customer service management.
-Well-known examples of huge ConSol CM systems comprise customer service desks, RMA processes, after sales services, call centers and support centers as well as claim and complaint management environments.
-You can also set up customer portals, including FAQ areas, using ConSol CM.
-Basically, every business process that is in operation in a company can be modeled and brought to life with ConSol CM.
+ConSol CM is a customer centric business process management system.
+Using ConSol CM you can control and steer business processes with a strong focus on human communication and interaction, e.g. user help desk, customer service processes, marketing and sales, or ordering processes.
+Basically, every process that is in operation in a company can be modeled and brought to life with ConSol CM.